brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 [Jekyll Exporter](https://wordpress.org/plugins/jekyll-exporter/) can convert your content to Jekyll compatible content.
 Unfortunately, it always died on me while converting my site (1500+ posts, pages, etc.) on the live server.

 I ended up importing my WordPress content using the [Jekyll Import](https://github.com/jekyll/jekyll-import) gem.
 You can read the [official documentation](https://import.jekyllrb.com) to get started.
-If I remember correctly, for some reason, I chose the [wordpress.com](https://import.jekyllrb.com/docs/wordpressdotcom/) version instead of the suggested self-hosted [wordpress](https://import.jekyllrb.com/docs/wordpress/) version (my website is self-hosted).
+I chose the [wordpress.com](https://import.jekyllrb.com/docs/wordpressdotcom/) version instead of the suggested self-hosted [wordpress](https://import.jekyllrb.com/docs/wordpress/) version (my website is self-hosted) because the Wordpress version requires access to the database, whereas, with the Wordpress.com version, you can just export and run this locally on your computer without the database.

+This will take time.
+Mine had lots of images, audio, and video files being referenced from the articles.
+I waited for about 30-min.

 I believed I got the final files as `.html` with many HTML markup left-overs from WordPress, [Textile](https://textile-lang.com), and custom codes that were forgotten over the years.
 I used [Pandoc](https://pandoc.org) to selectively convert a lot of the HTML markup to their Markdown equivalent.